Self-service client installation guide

 </plist>

-Adaxes Self-service client caches its settings on each computer where it is installed.
-When you change global or local settings, the Self-service client can update the cached settings only if the computer is connected to a domain controller.
+Adaxes self-service client caches its settings on each computer where it is installed.
+When you change global or local settings, the self-service client can update the cached settings only if the computer is connected to a domain controller.
 If the computer is not connected to AD, it won't be able to receive the new settings.